-B.5: Location Accuracy of Test BeaconsObjective
+B.5: Location Accuracy of Test Beacons

 The objective of this test is to determine the accuracy of the location data produced by the tracking computer from test signals and to compare it with the previous system performance and with the specifications.
+This test does not apply to SARR-2.